Danske CEO bows out over Dutch ABN money laundering inquiry

 ABN's former CEO Gerrit Zalm, a long-time Dutch finance minister, also stepped down from the board on of Denmark's largest bank and confirmed to Dutch broadcaster NOS that he was one of the individuals being targeted.

-Although the ING settlement stated that no managers would be prosecuted, a Dutch court in December ordered a criminal investigation into the role of former ING CEO Ralph Hamers, who is now the top executive at Swiss bank UBS.
+Although the ING settlement stated that no managers would be prosecuted, a Dutch court in December ordered a criminal investigation into the role of former ING CEO Ralph Hamers, who is now the top executive at Swiss bank UBS (UBSG.S).

 Hamers has said in media interviews he always acted in good conscience during ten years at ING and that he is confident that the case will "turn out well," while UBS Chairman Axel Weber said he has "full confidence" in his ability to lead the bank.